 The Pacific Ocean has major influences on Earth’s climate.
 Only glacials and interglacials – those pesky 100,000 year odd freeze cycles the world has been getting for 2.58 million years – have a greater impact.
 The shoaling on the Isthmus of Panama disrupted surface flow in both Pacific and Atlantic Oceans – creating the potential for feedbacks to dramatically change climate.
 Orbitals, bottom water formation in the northern Atlantic and runaway ice feedbacks is a more likely chain of causality at a 100,000 year cycle.
 But the Pacific has a globally influential role in climate variability at scales of months to millennia.
 The variability in atmospheric temperature, rainfall and biology has its origin in the volume of cold water rising off California and in the equatorial Pacific.
 It is an ever changing anomaly.

 The principle of atmospheric heating and cooling by ENSO is very simple.
 Cold, nutrient rich currents cascade through the deep oceans over a millennia or more.
 These turbulent currents don’t generally emerge through a sun warmed surface layer.
 By far the most significant deep ocean upwelling is in the eastern and central Pacific.
 Cold water in contact with the atmosphere absorbs heat and warms as the atmosphere cools.
 At times there is less upwelling and warm water spreads eastward across the Pacific – warming the atmosphere.
 It is simple enough to see in temperature data.
-There are cloud feedbacks anti-correlated with sea surface temperatures that change the energy dynamic of the planet.
+There are – as well – cloud feedbacks anti-correlated with sea surface temperatures that change the energy dynamic of the planet.
 More cloud with cooler sea surface temperatures.

 2008 was relatively cool – February 1998 and sometime last year were warm.
 The rapid and large changes in atmospheric temperature, rainfall and biology can best be seen in monthly data.
 Warm months are El Niño – cool La Niña.